How To Wear All This Kit!

 DIRT!!!!
 Where is the dirt!

 As if gloves would stay in that position if he moved faster than a walk!
-Its like a combat ready impression and a non combat impression met and crashed together.
+It's like a combat-ready impression and a non-combat impression met and crashed together.